Vayishlach (And He Sent)

 The time had come for Jacob to confront his past.
 More than two decades had passed since Jacob had posed as his brother Esau and received the first-born blessing from their father.

-The last time Jacob had seen Esau, he was filled with murderous rage, vowing to kill him; therefore, it is no wonder that Jacob felt anxiety at the prospect of seeing his brother again, especially upon learning that Esau was headed his way with 400 men!
+The last time Jacob had seen Esau, he was filled with murderous rage, vowing to kill him; therefore, it is no wonder that Jacob felt anxiety at the prospect of seeing Esau again, especially upon learning that his brother was headed his way with 400 men!

 Had Esau held a grudge against Jacob all these years?
 Or had time eased the pain of betrayal and brought forgiveness?
 Could the generous gifts of livestock sent ahead to Esau somehow appease his anger?
 Jacob was about to find out.